 Bitcoin (BTC) is an open-source digital currency introduced in 2009 by the developer Satoshi Nakamoto.
 It’s the first decentralized cryptocurrency that enables peer-to-peer transactions without involving any intermediators, like agents, governments, brokers, or banks.

-To get the authority to add a new block of transactions to the blockchain, complex math problems must be solved first, using mining computers.
-In exchange for finding the correct answer, they earn both transaction fees and a mining reward.
+In exchange for finding the correct answer, they earn both transaction fees and a reward for mining a bitcoin block.
 The number of Bitcoins in that reward decreases over time, with the current block reward being 6.25 Bitcoin.

 What Is Blockchain Technology?